Basic mathematics

 $

-6 Computing the derivative of a function as a UNIX filter
+6 Computing the derivative of a function as a Unix filter

-This example illustrates how well FeenoX integrates into the UNIX philosophy.
+This example illustrates how well FeenoX integrates into the Unix philosophy.
 Let’s say one has a function f(t) as an ASCII file with two columns and one wants to compute the derivative f'(t).
 Just pipe the function file into this example’s input file derivative.fee used as a filter.

 For example, this small input file f.fee writes the function of time provided in the first command-line argument from zero up to the second command-line argument: